A review of health effects associated with exposure to jet engine emissions in and around airports

 When the news came it was positive, we were going to be parents.
 Naturally we were overjoyed and we kicked into “nesting mode” and what turned out to be an uneventful and normal pregnancy.

-Sean, our first child, was born in October 2009 and when I first set eyes on him I became very emotional.
+Our first child, was born in October 2009 and when I first set eyes on him I became very emotional.
 Tears came out of nowhere as I sobbed uncontrollably looking at this helpless little bundle swaddled in a hospital blanket, blinking and yawning and wondering where he was.

 We still had some frozen embryos and so a year or so later we decided to try for another cycle.
 This time we chose to transfer only a single embryo as a year or so into being parents neither of us fancied the thoughts of being parents of twins.
 But again, we made the mistake of not contemplating failure, again we thought everything would work like it did the previous time.
 So cycle 3 was a failure but as well as that all along the different phases of harvesting, fertilisation, transfer, freezing and thawing there was an attrition rate and so after cycle 3 we only had 2 fertilised zygotes left.

 Again, after a failed cycle my wife needed a number of months for her menstrual cycle to get back to normal before we could go for the 4th cycle attempt.
 We took the decision to transfer our last 2 remaining embryos taking the chance on twins rather than the expense of a further cycle.
-Like in the case of our first pregnancy only one embryo took and in May 2012 our second son Ciaran was born.
+Like in the case of our first pregnancy only one embryo took and in May 2012 our second son was born.

-Both boys are now in school with one in Junior Infants and the other in First Class of our local Educate Together.
+Both boys are now in school with one in Junior Infants and the other in First Class of our local school.
 Both are healthy fun loving kind kids with a love of the outdoors and both have a curious mind and 99% of the time they are a pure joy to raise.
 The thought always fascinates me as to how would their personalities be different if they had been transferred in the opposite order.
 Technically they are twins being conceived on the same day but just born over 2 years apart.

 IVF was an expensive undertaking and we spent many tens of thousands of euro.
 I am conscious of many of my Irish Army Air Corps colleagues with fertility difficulties remain childless because either the IVF technology was not mature enough at the time to deal with their level of infertility or because they simply could not afford the cost of the procedure.

-I have no doubt that my fertility trouble stemmed from my working environment in the Irish Army Air Corps at Casement Aerodrome, Baldonnel.
+I have no doubt that my fertility trouble stemmed from my working environment in the Irish Air Corps at Casement Aerodrome, Baldonnel.
 The working conditions were horrendous, we had no chemical training whatsoever, we were issued with no PPE whatsoever and the buildings that housed the chemicals I worked with were asbestos clad brick sheds built by the British in 1915-1918 and were unfit for purpose as they had utterly inadequate ventilation.

 Chemicals we worked with in Baldonnel were exceptionally dangerous and were listed as Carcinogens, Mutagens and Teratogens and a number of chemicals in daily use were reproductive toxins and warned of harm to fertility as well as the capacity to cause heritable genetic harm.